To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 - Be currently certified as an EMT (EMT-1/EMT-II/ AEMT) in the state of California and maintain EMT certification throughout the Program.

-- Have at least six (6) months of work experience as an EMT-1 in a prehospital setting within the past two years. (*You can apply with 5 months of experience BUT you must keep working as an EMT and have 6 months of experience at least 4 weeks after the application deadline.)
+- Have at least six (6) months of work experience as an EMT-1 in a prehospital setting within the past two years.
 Your work experience may include full-time, part-time or volunteer work.
-A majority of successful applicants have a minimum of one year of full time experience (or equivalent).
+A majority of successful applicants have a minimum of one year of full-time experience (or equivalent).

 - Have a current American Heart Association Basic Life Support for Healthcare Providers (CPR) card, renewed within the past 12 months.
 (CPR certification must be maintained current throughout the paramedic training.)
 Our Basic Life Support class meets this requirement.